mwebb33/slab_application_examples/sld5-circuitpython/running-circuitpython.md

 ![Commander](doc/cp-commander.png)

-## Getting a REPL prompt ##
+## Getting a REPL Prompt ##

 Connect the devkit to the PC via the USB cable.
 The board uses serial for REPL access and debugging because the EFR32 chips has no USB support.

 ### Windows ###

-On Windows, we need to install a serial console e.g., PuTTY, MobaXterm.
+On Windows, we need to install a serial console, e.g., PuTTY, MobaXterm.
 The JLink CDC UART Port can be found in the Device Manager.

 ### Linux ###